 Once back on land, we walked to the upscale Jordaan neighborhood so we could photograph its classic 17th and 18th-century buildings and the 400-year-old Dutch Protestant Westerkerk church.
 Many Dutch painters are buried here, including Rembrandt.
 Unfortunately, we couldn't enter.
 We were there on a Saturday and the church is only open on weekdays between 10:00 am – 3:00 pm.

 6. Anne Frank Huis

-Anne Frank House was on Dan’s must-see list, and for good reason.
+Anne Frank's house was on Dan’s must-see list, and for good reason.
 We booked online ahead of time and paid extra for an informative orientation.
 The speaker talked about the life and times of the Frank family and then entertained questions.

 After the Q&A we were escorted next door into the building where the Frank family had hidden for two years during the war.
 Everyone was asked not to talk during the visit so as not to disturb other visitors.

-- On the lower floors are photos, exhibits and videos about Anne, her family, the war and the Holocaust.
+- The lower floors display photos, exhibits and videos about Anne, her family, the war and the Holocaust.
 The curators have also mounted informational writings on the walls and videos play here and there along the way.

 - The top floors are the actual rooms where the family stayed, furnished with items similar to what they had.

 Tip: To avoid long lines and the risk of not getting in, reserve online ahead of time.
 Pay a little extra for the 30-minute advance lecture portion; it’s worth it.